robbeykaaso/rea3/docs/c++/pipes/pipeParallel.md

 # Abstract
 * execute the function in a thread pool with 8 threads
+* inherit from `pipePartial`
 ```
     aInput -> pipeParallel(threadPool) -> output
     aInput -> pipeParallel(threadPool) -> output